 It includes HTML, images, CSS, scripts etc. Most of the pages include the same contents repeatedly.
 In this way we can really reduce the loading speed to a great extent!

 It’s basically an Apache module and this should be enabled by adding specific code to the Apache configuration file.
 Most of the users have only user level access to the server.

 That’s the important of this post.
 Here I’m listing a code which can be simply added to the .htaccess file to enable this feature.
 The .htaccess is located in the public folder of your website.

 Here is the code to add:

-By using above code, the main static contents such as images, CSS, PDF’s, JS, etc will be cached in web browser in order to produce faster loading times in the future.
+By using the above code, the main static contents such as images, CSS, PDF’s, JS, etc will be cached in web browser in order to produce faster loading time when you visit the site again.